 The measure has been tested using the MAX datasets available from RESDAC, the CMS data clearinghouse.
-The MAX data are compiled based on core MSIS information that States are required to report to CMS on an ongoing and regular basis.
+The MAX data are compiled based on core information from the MSIS that States are required to report to CMS on an ongoing and regular basis.
+Some States are in the process of testing the measure using the MSIS data.